Cheyenne Mountain Complex: Infrastructure

-A large network of passages within the Complex, under 2,000 feet of gravel can withstand a blast wave.
-Soldiers from the United States Army aviation regiment, 210th Engineering Installation Squadron, are responsible for maintaining the Complex and an additional network of blast valves with unique filters that can capture airborne chemical, biological, radiological, and nuclear contaminants.
+A large network of passages within the Complex, under 2,000 feet of gravel, can withstand a blast wave.
+Air Force personnel of the 210th Engineering Installation Squadron, 133rd Airlift Wing, Minnesota Air National Guard are responsible for maintaining the complex and an additional network of blast valves with unique filters that can capture airborne chemical, biological, radiological, and nuclear contaminants.

-The Complex is capable to monitor missiles, space systems, commercial and foreign aircraft.
+The Complex is capable of monitoring missiles, space systems, and commercial and foreign aircraft.

 There is a total of fifteen three-story buildings that are protected from movement, e.g., earthquake or explosion, by a system of giant springs connected to the buildings, with flexible pipe connectors to limit the operational effect of movement.
 A total of more than one thousand springs are designed to prevent one of the fifteen buildings from shifting more than 1 inch.
 The complex is the only underground Department of Defense facility certified to be able to sustain a high-altitude electromagnetic pulse (HEMP).

 Exterior

 The access tunnel to the outside and leading up to the Cheyenne Mountain Space Force Station are the parking lots, a fire station operated by the 721st Civil Engineer Squadron (Note: The fire station is located at .) and outdoor recreational facilities.
-The recreational amenities include Mountain Man Park, picnic areas, a racquetball facility, softball field, sand volleyball court, basketball court, a putting green, and a horseshoe area.
+The recreational amenities include Mountain Man Park, picnic areas, a racquetball facility, a softball field, a sand volleyball court, a basketball court, a putting green, and a horseshoe area.

 Support

-The complex has its own power plant, heating and cooling system, and water supply.
-The 21st Mission Support Group(inactive) ensures there is reliability of its electricity, water, air conditioning, power, and other support systems.
-The threats, in descending order of likelihood, that the complex may face are "medical emergencies, natural disasters, civil disorder, a conventional attack, an electromagnetic pulse attack, a cyber or information attack, chemical or biological or radiological attack, an improvised nuclear attack, a limited nuclear attack, [and] a general nuclear attack."
-The least likely events are the most hazardous.